NexonTreeHouse/qwik-graphql-client/README.md

 ### Using `useLazyQuery`

 The `useLazyQuery` hook is also available to use.
 It works the same as the `useQuery` hook except it does not automatically execute the query.
-Instead it returns a function that can be called to execute the query.
+Instead, it returns a function that can be called to execute the query.

 ```tsx
 import { useLazyQuery, gql } from "qwik-graphql-client";